lcpp-org/hpic2doc/docs/source/interactions.rst

 macroparticle's velocity :math:`\vec{v}` is incremented by :math:`N \Delta t \vec{R}_{st} / m_s`, where :math:`\Delta t` is the
 simulation time step.

+Use of the Coulomb collision force in hPIC2 is described :ref:`here <input_deck:Coulomb collision force>`.